Computational Indistinguishability between Quantum States and Its Cryptographic Application: Appendix: A Reduction from GA to UniqueGA

-In this Appendix, we prove Lemma \ref{GA2UGAFF}.
-Earlier, K{\" o}bler et al.~\cite{KST93} proved the polynomial-time Turing equivalence between GA and UniqueGA.
-We first review their reduction and then explain how to modify it to obtain the reduction from GA to UniqueGA$_{\it ff}$.
-Note that the reduction from UniqueGA$_{\it ff}$ to GA is trivial.
+In this Appendix, we prove Lemma \ref{GA2UGAFF}, in which UniqueGA$_{\it ff}$ is shown to be polynomial-time Turing equivalent to GA.
+Earlier, K{\" o}bler, Sch{\" o}ning, and Tor{\' a}n~\cite{KST93} established the polynomial-time Turing equivalence between GA and UniqueGA.
+We first review their reduction and then explain how to modify it to obtain the desired reduction from GA to UniqueGA$_{\it ff}$.
+Note that the reduction from UniqueGA$_{\it ff}$ to GA is trivial since UniqueGA$_{\it ff}$ is simply a special case of GA.

-We begin with a technical tool and notations necessary to describe the reduction of K{\" o}bler et al. The reduction of K{\"o}bler et al. uses a technical tool called a {\em label} to distinguish each node of a given graph $G$ from the others.
-The label $j$ attached to node $i$ consists of two chains, one of which is of length $2n+3$ connected to node $i$ and the other is of length $j$ connected to the $n+2$-nd node of the first chain.
+We begin with explaining our technical tool and notation necessary to describe the reduction of \cite{KST93}.
+Their reduction uses a technical tool called a {\em label} to distinguish each node of a given graph $G$ from the others.
+Given a graph $G$, let $n$ be the number of nodes in $G$.
+The label $j$ attached to node $i$ consists of two chains: one of which is of length $2n+3$ connected to node $i$, and the other is of length $j$ connected to the $n+2$-nd node of the first chain.
 (See Figure~2.)